mominurr/free_verify_proxy/README.md

-# free_verify_proxy
+# Free Verify Proxy

-free_verify_proxy is a Python library that collects free proxy from different sources and verifies whether the proxy is working or not.
-It checks the functionality of given proxies by making requests to various proxy detection servers.
-This library is useful for anyone who needs to ensure the reliability of proxies for their applications.
+`free_verify_proxy` is a Python library that collects free proxies from various sources and verifies whether they are functional.
+It checks the reliability of proxies by making requests to multiple proxy detection servers.
+This library is useful for developers, researchers, and web scrapers who need working proxies for their applications.

-# NOTE:
-if collected proxy lists are smaller than number_of_threads then it is not verified proxy lists.
-Just return collected proxy lists.
+## Features

+- Scrapes free proxies from multiple public proxy lists.

+- Supports filtering proxies based on country, protocol, and anonymity level.

+- Multi-threaded proxy verification for high performance.

+- Uses multiple proxy judge URLs for accurate testing.

+- Returns a verified list of working proxies.

 # Proxy Sources